agdturner/ccg-v3d/README.md

 -- line_segment-triangle, line_segment-rectangle
 -- triangle-triangle, triangle-rectangle
 -- rectangle-rectangle
-- It would be good to have functionality that distinguishes between geometries touching and overlapping.
+- It would be good to have functionality that distinguishes between geometries that touch at a point, along a line or over an area; or that overlap crossing all or part of the other geometries.

 ### Distance, Areas, Perimeters, Volumes
 - So far, methods for calculating the minimum distance between geometries are implemented for: